April Grant Round Up for Small Business Owners

 • Eligibility: Agricultural producers in the U.S. A 1:1 funding match is required.
 Priority given to beginning farmers, small family farms, and cooperative/regional food system projects.

-• Description: USDA funding to help farmers and food producers create and market value-added products — turning raw commodities into higher-value goods.
+• Description: USDA funding to help farmers and food producers create and market value-added products.
 Planning grants up to $50,000; working capital grants up to $200,000.
 If you're in food, beverage, or agriculture, this is significant money.

 • Eligibility: Social impact organizations working in Los Angeles across local news, economic opportunity, or arts and culture.
 Both nonprofits and individuals are eligible.